ndd21/PHYS281/docs/demo-functions.md

 ```

 The function name must start with an upper or lowercase letter, but can then contain any letters,
 numbers or the underscore `_` character.
-It cannot contain spaces or.
-It is useful if the function
+It cannot contain spaces or other characters.
+It is useful
-name is descriptive of what the function does.
-Some fairly common ways of defining function names is
+if the function name is descriptive of what the function does.
+Some fairly common ways of defining
-to split multiple descriptive words using an underscore, or using [camel
+function names are to split multiple descriptive words using an underscore, or use [camel
 case](https://en.wikipedia.org/wiki/Camel_case) (having words together, but starting each with a
 capital letter), e.g.,